rjanapa/rjanapa/Facebook Messenger.md

 Both of our requirements can be easily met with a wide-column database solution like HBase.
 HBase is a column-oriented key-value NoSQL database that can store multiple values against one key into multiple columns.
 HBase is modeled after Google’s BigTable and runs on top of Hadoop Distributed File System (HDFS).
 HBase groups data together to store new data in a memory buffer and, once the buffer is full, it dumps the data to the disk.
 This way of storage not only helps to store a lot of small data quickly but also fetching rows by the key or scanning ranges of rows.
 HBase is also an efficient database to store variable-sized data, which is also required by our service.

+<b>Data partitioning</b><br>
+Partitioning based on UserID: Let’s assume we partition based on the hash of the UserID so that we can keep all messages of a user on the same database.
+If one DB shard is 4TB, we will have “3.6PB/4TB ~= 900” shards for five years.
+For simplicity, let’s assume we keep 1K shards.
+So we will find the shard number by “hash(UserID) % 1000” and then store/retrieve the data from there.
+This partitioning scheme will also be very quick to fetch chat history for any user.

+Partitioning based on MessageID: If we store different messages of a user on separate database shards, fetching a range of messages of a chat would be very slow, so we should not adopt this scheme.

 Step 4: Deep dive into each Microservice

 Step 4a: For each Microservice – Data Model, How data is stored in Storage and Cache Tier, API, Workflow/Algorithm for API, Flow across Tiers